Skip to main content

 3 mentions Positive Neutral Negative

-The monetization options for mobile visual novels are criticized, with users advising against using this platform for in-app purchases or ads.
-Instead, they recommend Unity as a more suitable alternative for developers looking to monetize their visual novels effectively.
+The monetization options for creating a mobile visual novel are limited, with users advising against using this platform for in-app purchases or ads.
+Instead, they recommend Unity as a more suitable alternative for those looking to monetize their visual novels effectively.

 • “I would recommend using Unity if you want to create a mobile visual novel and implement in-app purchases.”